 22 OCTOBER: The final of the “Miss Chinese Cosmos Pageant 2011” hosted by Phoenix Satellite Television was held at the Kowloon Bay International Trade & Exhibition Centre, Hong Kong.
 After vigorous competition involving Q&A, dancing, etc. between 12 contestants, Miss Ai Chu-er (No. 10) won the crown, while the first runner-up and the second runner-up prizes were awarded to Miss Fu Jie-lin from Malaysia and Miss Wu Chen-cen from Shenzhen.

-27 OCTOBER: The opening ceremony of the film “Dwelling in the Fuchun Mountains”, which is jointly produced by China Film Group, Phoenix Satellite Television and Pegasus & Taihe Entertainment with an investment of over 100 million, was launched at “Autumn Moon Over the Calm Lake”, one of the ten famous scenes at Hangzhou West Lake.
+27 OCTOBER The opening ceremony of the film “Switch”, which is jointly produced by China Film Group, Phoenix Satellite Television and Pegasus & Taihe Entertainment with an investment of over 100 million, was launched at “Autumn Moon Over the Calm Lake”, one of the ten famous scenes at Hangzhou West Lake.

 In addition to the main characters Mr. Andy Lau, Miss Lin Chi-ling, Miss Zhang Jing-chu and Mr. Tong Dawei, Chairman and CEO of Phoenix Television Mr. Liu Changle JP, Chairman of China Film Group Mr. Han San-ping, Chairman and President of Pegasus & Taihe Entertainment Mr. Sun Jian-jun and officials of Zhejiang Province and Hangzhou City also attended the ceremony.

-16 –18 April: Mr. LIU Changle, the Chairman of Phoenix Television, addressed the two-day China Forum which was held at Harvard University.
+16 –18 April Mr. LIU Changle, the Chairman and CEO of Phoenix Television, addressed the two-day China Forum which was held at Harvard University.
 At the forum, which was attended by representatives of the media, financial, internet, real estate and other key businesses, Mr. LIU gave an address that focused on the role of the media after China had undergone the process of reform and opening up.

 22 April: At a glamorous event in Beijing celebrating the famous charity contributions and work by Chinese women the Phoenix reporter, Ms. Luqiu Luwei, received an award as one of “the Top Ten female brand names in China”.